-Four university residence facilities (Donner House, Morewood E-Tower, Morewood Gardens, and the Residence on Fifth) have service desks that are staffed by student desk attendants 24 hours each day when classes are in session.
+Two university residence facilities (Morewood Gardens, and the Residence on Fifth) have service desks that are staffed by student desk attendants 24 hours each day when classes are in session.
 In addition to using the university issued access cards, authorized individuals can gain building access by presenting a valid form of identification to the desk attendant.
-Two university residence facilities - (Stever House and Mudge House) are staffed by student desk attendants from Noon until 2:00 am daily when classes are in session.
+Three university residence facilities - (Donnor House, Stever House and Mudge House) are staffed by student desk attendants from 10:00 am until 2:00 am daily when classes are in session.